thanosgkamplias/chatGLUCO/README.md

 # ChatGLUCO: Web-based Application for Diabetes Patient Management

-Welcome to the official repository for **ChatGLUCO**!
 This project was developed as my undergraduate thesis at the **University of the Aegean, Department of Information and Communication Systems Engineering**.

 Managing diabetes is a daily challenge that requires constant monitoring and personalized care.
 The goal of this project is to provide a smart, web-based platform that not only acts as a digital diary for patients but also actively predicts future glucose levels and suggests insulin doses using Machine Learning algorithms.